To download the IDA Code of Business Conduct as a PDF, click here.

 The IDA Code of Conduct is an excellent tool for IDA members to use to demonstrate their commitment to quality, excellence and customer service.
 When dealing with homeowners, commercial builders, plant managers, architects and other stakeholders, IDA members should emphasize their commitment to the IDA Code of Business Conduct.

 Only IDA members have the right to claim compliance with this important Code.
 It sets them apart from those who are not part of the International Door Association.

 Code of Business Conduct

-The guidelines by which Installing/Servicing Dealer members of the International Door Association are guided in relationship with their customers are:
+These are the guidelines by which members of the International Door Association (IDA) are guided in their interactions and relationship with their customers, competitors, and employees.

 1. Customer Satisfaction